 The Board of Education has established a policy charging student-athletes a fee for participating in athletics.
 To administer this policy the following guidelines have been established.

-A. A flat fee of $175.00 per student per sport will be charged.
+A. A flat fee of $100 per student per sport will be charged (for each sport season; $400 family cap for the school year)

 B. Procedures are in place to support those who might not be able to pay.